Romain-Thomas-Shef/Publish_software_training/episodes/the_process.md

 ---
-title: "Publishing a software?
-Why?"
+title: "The submission and review process [video]"
 teaching: 10
 exercises: 2
 ---